 10 Simple Solutions for Separation Anxiety

-Here are simple ways for you to help your child learn how to manage emotions, to meet and accept new people and places, and to thrive when it's time for you to say bye-bye.
+Here, Pantley shares simple ways to help your child learn how to manage emotions, accept new people and places, and thrive when it's time to say bye-bye.

 Who knew Baby’s favorite game was his ticket to a lifetime of independence?
 Peek-a-boo teaches even the youngest children that when people go away, they come back again.